Guide to basking sharks: facts about the species and where to see them in the UK

-Measuring up to 12m (39ft) and weighing 7 tonnes (the size and weight of a double-decker bus), the basking shark is the the world’s second largest fish and can live for up to 50 years.
+Measuring up to 12m/39ft (the size of a double-decker bus) and weighing 7 tonnes, the basking shark is the the world’s second largest fish and can live for up to 50 years.

 It feeds on zooplankton, filtering 1,000-2,000 cubic metres of seawater per hour, and occasionally feeding close to shore in large schools of more than 100.

 When is the best time to see basking sharks?